deepthi10-code/Twitter-name-changing-bot/README.md

 # Twitter-name-changing-bot
-It changes the names and the follower count
+It changes the name and the followers count